RobinsonCarvalho/users/README.md

 ###Update (option 3):

-Choosing update will also ask to inform the user ID (ID).
+Choosing update will also ask to inform the user ID.
 Once done it's going to present all the fields and its has to be filled again:

     CHOOSE AN ACTION ABOVE TO BE EXECUTED:
     3